Meettya/dendrite/README.md

 ## Usage:

-All examples use CoffeeScript, you may use plain JS instead (but why?).
+All examples written in CoffeeScript, you may use plain JS instead (but why?).

 At first you must create Dendrite object to interact with it